-The various adsorption states of hydrogen to suspended mono-atomic gold wires revealed by our investigations, and their structural, transport and dynamical properties, should prove useful for understanding the stability and conductance gold contacts in a hydrogen atomic of atmosphere, and for the interpretation and elucidation of experiments under such conditions.
-Finally, we note that the reactivity of gold nanowires with hydrogen (in contrast to the well accepted inertness of bulk gold) is consistent with recent findings pertaining to the chemical catalytic activity of gold nano-clusters (in the gas phase and when supported on metaloxide surfaces), indicating the potential utilization of such nanostructures in nanocatalysis as well as sensor applications.
+The various adsorption states of hydrogen to suspended monatomic gold wires revealed by our investigations, and their structural, transport, and dynamical properties, should prove useful for understanding the stability and conductance of atomic gold contacts in a hydrogen atmosphere, and for the interpretation and elucidation of experiments under such conditions.
+Finally, we note that the reactivity of gold nanowires with hydrogen (in contrast to the well accepted inertness of bulk gold) is consistent with recent findings pertaining to the chemical catalytic activity of gold nanoclusters (in the gas phase and when supported on metal-oxide surfaces), indicating the potential utilization of such nanostructures in nanocatalysis as well as sensor applications.

-Acknowledgments: This work is supported by the National Science Foundation, the US Air Force Office of Scientific Research, and the US Department of Energy.
-The computations were performed the National at Energy Supercomputing Center at the Lawrence Berkeley Laboratory, the Army Research

-Laboratory (ARL-MSRC), and the Georgia tech Center for Computational Materials Science.
+Acknowledgment.
+This work is supported by the National Science Foundation, the U.S. Air Force Office of Scientific Research, and the U.S. Department of Energy.
+The computations were performed at the National Energy Supercomputing Center at the Lawrence Berkeley Laboratory, the Army Research Laboratory (ARL-MSRC), and the Georgia tech Center for Computational Materials Science.